AriFordsham/GHCWiki/proposals/merge-request-workflow.md

-The final review should not impose significant delay: within one working day a maintainer should either put it in the merge queue, or else push it back into the "Techincal Review" stage with a comment.
+The final review should not impose significant delay: within one working day a maintainer should either put it in the merge queue, or else push it back into the [Techincal Review](#2-technical-review) stage with a comment.
 Such a push-back does not imply that the MR is bad; only that for some reason it is not quite ready, and inviting the author to address the concern.

 Finally the maintainer will add the MR to the merge queue (currently Marge) and add the ~"MR::3-in merge queue" label.

-### 4. **In merge queue**
+### 4. In merge queue

  - **Label:** ~"MR::3-in merge queue"
  - **Person responsible:** @marge-bot, or maintainers if things get stuck